Union générale des israélites de France: The Coordinating Committee

 After the occupation of Paris in June 1940 and installation of the Vichy France government, the Consistory withdrew to Lyon, leaving the Association consistoriale des israélites de Paris (ACIP) to provide aid in Paris.
-In August 1940, the ACIP was approached by Theodor Dannecker, a Sicherheitsdienst officer who was the representative of the Gestapo Office of Jewish Affairs in France, who declared himself the official representative of French Jewry.
-Dannecker demanded that Jewish Consistoire be converted into a Judenrat.
+In August 1940, the ACIP was approached by Theodor Dannecker, a Sicherheitsdienst officer who was the representative of the Gestapo Office of Jewish Affairs in France, who declared himself the official representative for French Jewry.
+Dannecker demanded that Jewish Consistoire be converted into a Judenrat, essentially a Jewish administrative body that was controlled by the Nazis.
 As the Consistory's administration was limited to worship alone, the ACIP had initially recused themselves but under German pressure agreed to establish a coordination committee.
 The Coordinating Committee of Charities of Greater Paris (Comité de Coordination des Oeuvres de Bienfaisance du Grand Paris) was established on 30 January 1941 in the northern zone, incorporating the ACIP's benevolent committee, representatives of the Amelot Street Committee, and the OSE.
 Most other French and immigrant Jewish relief committees affiliated with it to avoid dissolution.

 In the months following its creation, the Committee remained under the predominant leadership of the men of the ACIP, but in March, Dannecker imposed Israël Israelowicz and Wilhelm Biberstein, who had come from Vienna to be his proxies.
 André Baur, nephew of Chief Rabbi Julien Weill, became Secretary General of the committee.
 From July 1941, strong tensions appeared between the committee and the immigrant populations: on 20 July, in order to confront a demonstration by 500 women internees, Léo Israélowicz asked Dannecker for protection.
 The Committee succeeded in obtaining the release of a certain number of internees, but the immigrants became increasingly distant from the committee.
 On 18 August 1941, Dannecker demanded 6,000 Jews for "agricultural work" in the Ardennes.
 The Committee then asked for volunteers exclusively from among the immigrants.
 The volunteers were few in number and as a retaliatory measure, the Germans organised a round-up of 3,200 foreign Jews and 1,000 French Jews who were interned in Drancy internment camp.
 At the end of August, the ACIP officially joined the committee.